0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/contracts/prerequisites.md

 Create a `.env` file to store the environment variables that all running processes will share.
 This shared `.env` file allows us to use `jq` and `tomlq` to easily setup the configuration for the node and running processes.

-This file will be populated throughout the [deploy node](../node/prerequisites.md) instructions.
+After adding a few variables to this file in the next [set up section](set-up.md#create-the-shared-system-env-configuration), this file is populated with more environment variables during the [node set up step](../node/set-up.md) and is then accessed by the system throughout the [deploy node configuration step](../node/configure-deployment.md) and [node and services run step](../node/run-node-services.md).

 ```bash
 nano /tmp/cdk/.env
 ```

 !!! danger
-    Don't forget, the system removes this file on shutdown.
+    Don't forget: The system removes this file on shutdown.